quii/learn-go-with-tests/reading-files.md

 }
 ```

-You're only cheating yourself if you just copy and paste what I write, but to make sure we're all on the same page; here's my code which includes extracting the tags.
+You're only cheating yourself if you just copy and paste what I write.
+To make sure we're all on the same page, here's my code which includes extracting the tags.

 ```go
 const (